Select language:

 There are more than 120 types of blood cancer; they are non-hereditary, spontaneous, and usually present with symptoms that overlap with other illnesses.
 Therefore, they are challenging to readily diagnose.
 Traditional population screening and lifestyle prevention modalities also do not apply to blood cancers.

 A general lack of understanding and recognition of blood cancer symptoms contribute to delays in diagnoses.
-More than a third of blood cancer patients experience delay in their journey to diagnosis[1].
+More than a third of blood cancer patients experience a delay in their journey to diagnosis[1].

 Rural Australians also face longer wait periods and navigate greater distances to receive specialist health care, and experience worse health outcomes than people in major cities.
 People living in regional areas are 17 times more likely to report locational and financial barriers to care than people living in metropolitan areas[2].